 If you’re an upper beginner (A2) in German, you won’t yet have covered many of the structures discussed in this post.
 As you move into intermediate, you’ll need to start learning some of them, though.

 If you’re ready to take decisive, focussed action towards confident, “independent user” status with your German this summer take a closer look at my flagship course: “Dr P’s Weekly German Workouts: Into Intermediate.

 There’s to-the-point, jargon-free explanations of key new structures and phrases and a simple and incredibly effective “brain-savvy” interactive study routine that you can apply.

-Add to that live group mentoring sessions from me and my unlimited personal one-to-one email support….and a lively online community discussion forum for you and your fellow participants.
+Add to that live group mentoring sessions from me and my unlimited personal one-to-one email support from me.